The West End of Morecambe has again topped a league table for having the most empty shops in the UK.

 Coun Janice Hanson, who lives in the West End, said the council’s own survey shows the percentage of empty shops reduced to 22% when the whole of Morecambe is taken into account.

-“You cannot easily compare a seaside town to inland centres,” said Coun Hanson.
+“You cannot easily compare a seaside town to inland centres because the level of shopping was originally generated by demand from its expanded population during peak holiday times,” said Coun Hanson.

 “As British resorts have changed, an over provision of shop numbers has occurred.
-In the West End this effect has been more marked but it is misleading to isolate this one area and compare it against vacancy rates for whole towns.
+In the West End of Morecambe this effect has been more marked, but it is misleading to isolate this one area and compare it against vacancy rates for whole towns.